mpalourdio/xps13/README.md

  - kernel version
  - boot options
  - upsides and downside of this combo
+ - applied patches ?
- - OS ?
+ - distribution ?
- - anything useful
+ - anything you think is useful

  Thanks to contributors !